Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 Download the ruleset (v4.3.0)

-* While writing this article, v4.4.0 was released, but the procedure is basically the same regardless of the version.
-Please refer to the following for the latest version:
+* While this article was being written, version 4.4.0 was released, but the procedure is basically the same for other versions.
+Please refer to the following link for the latest version:

 https://github.com/coreruleset/coreruleset/releases